Semiu/DI-Capstone/Proposal/README.md

 `2-basic-model` folder contains notebooks for the baseline models of the project.
 A logisitic regression model is developed by the script in `log_regression.py` file.

-The `pitch-deck-DI` file is my single page pitch silde for the presentation of the finalist interview for the Spring 2022 fellowship cohort.
+The `pitch-deck-DI` file is my single page pitch silde for the finalists' interview presentation.